Why does confidence appear to be such a critical factor in sports performance –

 Take a step back, pause for a moment

 I invite you to take a few minutes, sit back, and be in a state of reflection to consider this, is it OK to feel?
 Don’t answer, as the juice is in the question, not the answering.
 Can you see just how often your thinking and corresponding feeling state changes and nothing else has altered on the outside?
-Being able to watch my mind get active; emotions heightened, then in one breath of realisation quiet down, without me needing to do anything, is probably one of the most profound insights of my life.
+Being able to watch my mind get active; emotions heightened, then in one breath of realisation quiet down, without me needing to do anything, is probably one of the most profound insights of my life, a complete game-changer!

 Don’t be concerned about getting more confident?